 For a nature hit, take a stroll along Seaton Wetlands.
 Spread across two sites along the estuary of the River Axe, Seaton Wetlands are free to access and accessible for buggies, bikes, wheelchairs and unsteady walkers.
 Walk out to bird hides and see what wildlife you can spot, or do a spot of pond dipping.
 Toilets and a limited drink/snack selection are available at the main site, accessed from behind Seaton Cemetery.
 Suitable for all ages, no dogs allowed.
 For more information, read our full Seaton Wetlands review here.

 Take a trip back to the past with the Jurassic Centre.
 This coastal area, spreading across both Dorset and Devon is known as the Jurassic Coast thanks to the high number of fossils found here.
 The Jurassic Centre is an educational resource aimed at primary school children upwards and often hosts a number of school holiday additional activities.
 If you don’t fancy paying to go in to the displays, the cafe area is free to visit and has a lovely outdoor area allowing you to look out over the trams coming and going from their station.
 If you do decide to do both, you’ll get 20% off your tramway tickets by showing your Jurassic Centre ticket.
+For more information read our full Jurassic Centre review here.

 Travel back in time with Seaton Tramway and their collection of electric trams.
 Ride the 3 mile journey along the old branch line between Seaton and Colyton.
 You can’t miss Seaton Tramway with it’s newly built headquarters in the centre of town, alongside Tesco.
 Once on board, choose between riding on the open top or in the enclosed underneath for a warmer trip – just be warned, the steps to the top deck and rather steep and narrow.
 Journey along the edge of the River Axe, cross the road and wave to the waiting cars before arriving in Colyton.